1979–80 South-West Indian Ocean cyclone season: Systems

-Tropical Cyclone Tony

-On 26 August, the BoM reported that a tropical low had developed on a shear line about 1300 km to the northwest of Cocos Island.
-Over the next couple of days the depression gradually developed further before at 1800 UTC on 27 August, TCWC Perth estimated that it had become a tropical cyclone and named it Tony.
-During the next couple of days, the system moved towards the west-southwest before on 29 August it reached its peak intensity of 50 kn and a peak pressure of 990 hPa as it approached the edge of TCWC Perth's area of responsibility.
-During the next day, Tony moved into the South West Indian Ocean and weakened gradually before it dissipated during 31 August.
-Neither the Mauritius or Reunion meteorological services monitored Tony as a tropical cyclone while it was active, while it was not included in the JTWC's analysis of the season.

 Intense Tropical Cyclone Albine

 Albine existed from 25 November to 6 December.

 Intense Tropical Cyclone Viola–Claudette

 Cyclone Viola entered the basin on December 18 from the Australian region, whereupon it became Cyclone Claudette.
 After passing southeast of St. Brandon, Claudette struck Mauritius on December 22, producing wind gusts of 221 km/h.
 The storm caused 5 fatalities, 257 injuries, and US$175 million in damage on the island.
 About 5,000 houses were destroyed or severely damaged.
 Effects on neighboring Réunion were limited to 79 km/h wind gusts and some rainfall.

 Moderate Tropical Storm Berenice

 Berenice existed from 15 December to 21 December.

 Tropical Depression Wilf–Danitza

 Wilf-Danitza existed from 23 December 1979, to 3 January 1980.